zabbix/zabbix/src/go/plugins/oracle/README.md

 _Notes_:
 - Session names are case-sensitive.
-- URI can also contains either TNS key or value.
+- URI can also contain either TNS key or value.
-- ConnectTimeout option parameter is not applicable when Oracle client looks the  TNS key up in the tnsnames.ora file.
+- ConnectTimeout option parameter is not applicable when the Oracle client looks the TNS key up in the tnsnames.ora file.

 #### Using TNS Names
 TNS names are useful if you want to specify a connection description of some clustered DB environment (it is not possible using only key params without TNS).
 TNS names also hide details of an Oracle connection from a Zabbix environment.